ReinaStreufert/QuickTabsSrc/docs/Manipulating the tab.md

 ### Sections

 Sections created and removed through `Measure->Add or split section` and `Measure->Collate section` or with `Shift+Plus` and `Shift+Minus`.
 If your selection starts in the last measure of the tab, add/split section will create a new section with one new measure at the end of the tab.
 Otherwise, add/split section will split the current section into two, breaking in between this measure and the next.
 To use collate section, you must first select the first step in a section.
 Collate section will join the current section to the end of the previous section.
-You can also rename a section using `Measure->Rename section`
+You can also rename a section using `Measure->Rename section`.